cortex-js/compute-engine/src/docs/contributing.md

 returning another MathJSON expression.
-This can be done without any knowledge/understanding of the internals of the Compute Engine, and once you have the JS function that does what you want, it's easy to plug in in the standard library so that it becomes part of the default engine.
+This can be done without any knowledge/understanding of the internals of the Compute Engine, and once you have the JS function that does what you want, it's easy to plug in in the MathJSON Standard Library so that it becomes part of the default engine.

 ```ts
 export function numericAdd2(